vpnry/tipitaka/dev/converter-mmdb-pndazza/README.md

 git clone https://github.com/pnfo/pali-script-converter.git

 ```

-We now should have the **pali-script-converter** folder and the other files in the same dir like this:
+We now should have the directory like this:

 ```
 .